 Management practices carried out on golf courses and seed production fields can affect air quality by releasing particulates, gases, and other chemicals into the air.
 These management practices may include vehicle exhaust associated with mowing and harvesting, field burning, pesticide drift and volatiles from spraying, and emissions from the use of nitrogen fertilizer (Aneja et al., 2009; US-EPA, 2015c).
 While still within label requirements set by the EPA, golf courses often require multiple applications of pesticides at rates beyond the average agricultural or home environment (Rice et al., 2012).
 Pesticide spraying may impact air quality through both drift and diffusion.
 Drift is defined by EPA as "the movement of pesticide through air at the time of application or soon thereafter, to any site other than that intended for application" (US-EPA, 2015b).
-Pesticides may volatilize after application is vital in protecting creeping bentgrass health from environmental and pest stresses.
+Pesticides may volatilize after application to soil or plant surfaces and move following wind erosion (Vogel et al., 2008).
+Proper fertilization is vital in protecting creeping bentgrass health from environmental and pest stresses.
 In combination with other nutrients to maintain the vigor of creeping bentgrass, nitrogen is the main nutrient that promotes greening and growth (Bigelow and Tudor, 2012).